Jan21493/LoxBerry-Plugin-TeslaCmd/README.md

 All data from the vehicle is transferred back to the Loxone Miniserver via MQTT.
 The subscription for this is `teslacmd/#` and is automatically registered in the Loxberry MQTT gateway plugin.

 > [!NOTE]
-> This plugin uses modified utilities that were provided by Tesla.
-See [README.md](https://github.com/teslamotors/vehicle-command/tree/main/cmd/tesla-control#tesla-control-utility) for details.
+> This plugin uses modified utilities to the ones that were provided by Tesla.
+See [README.md](https://github.com/teslamotors/vehicle-command/tree/main/cmd/tesla-control#tesla-control-utility) for details about purpose and parameters.

 The plugin contains binary files for the utilities 'tesla-control', 'tesla-keygen', and 'tesla-scan' for Raspberry PI 32- and 64-bit only.
 For all other platforms you have to follow the instructions provided by Telsa to install 'go' and compile and build the two utilities.
 You may choose to compile and build the two utilities on a Raspberry PI if you have security concerns or if Tesla has provided a new version of the SDK.